-Reasonable restrictions are set on the capacity of all individuals with faculty status employed by the university to function as judge or advocate in specific situations involving members of their immediate family.
-Faculty members may neither initiate nor participate in institutional decisions involving a direct benefit such as initial appointment, retention, promotion, salary, leaves-of-absence, and other such benefits to members of their immediate families.
-Immediate family is defined to include one's spouse, parents, grandparents, children, grandchildren, brothers, sisters, or similar relationships-in-law14.
-No appointing authority may employ or appoint a person related to him or her within the fourth degree of affinity or consanguinity to any job or position within the university.
+Reasonable restrictions are set on the capacity of all individuals with faculty status employed by the university to function as judge or advocate in speciﬁc situations involving members of their immediate family.
+Faculty members may neither initiate nor participate in institutional decisions involving a direct beneﬁt to a family member, including decisions pertaining to initial appointment, retention, promotion, salary, leaves-of-absence, and other such beneﬁts to family members, as deﬁned in Section 7.15.5.1.
+No appointing authority may employ or appoint a person related to him or her within the fourth degree of afﬁnity or consanguinity to any job or position within the university.

-7.17 Tutoring
+7.15.5.6.Tutoring

-No one on the payroll of the university is permitted to tutor any UAH student in the university for compensation except with the permission of the chair of the department or program in which the student is being tutored and only in those cases where the tutor has no direct connection with the course in which the student is being tutored.
+No faculty member is permitted to tutor any UAH student for compensation except with the permission of the Chair of the department or program in which the student is being tutored and only in those cases where the tutor has no direct connection with the course in which the student is being tutored.

-7.18 Political Activity
+7.15.5.7.Political Activity

-Faculty members are authorized to engage in political activity provided that it does not result in a conflict of interest or interfere with their performance of assigned duties at the university.
-Public support of a political candidate or cause may be given by university employees if they clearly indicate that they speak for themselves and not for the university.
-Employees may not lend the name of their university positions or departments to the political campaigns of public candidates or to any causes that become matters of civic concern.
-Violations of this policy are grounds for dismissal.
+Faculty members are authorized to engage in political activity provided that it does not result in a conﬂict of interest or interfere with their performance of assigned duties at the university or their ethical obligations as teachers and scholars.
+Public support of a political candidate or cause may be given by faculty members if they clearly indicate that they speak for themselves and not for the university.
+Faculty members may not lend the name of their university positions or departments to the political campaigns of public candidates or to any causes that become matters of civic concern.

-University employees desiring to seek election to public office must first obtain written consent from the chancellor through appropriate reporting channels.
+Faculty members desiring to seek election to public ofﬁce must ﬁrst obtain written consent from the chancellor through appropriate reporting channels.